 Lectionary Texts

-In John 14.23-29 Jesus offers an image of God not as a king on a far-off throne, but as a homemaker.
+Jesus offers an image of God not as a king on a far-off throne, but as a homemaker.
 God comes and “makes a home” with us.
-In fact God is our home: Jesus says “I am in God and you in me, and I in you.”
-He promises the Holy Spirit, and says, “My peace I give you.”
+In fact God is our home: in v.
+20 Jesus says “I am in God and you in me, and I in you.”
+(Here’s the organic material that becomes the Trinity.
+And according to Jesus, we are the fourth member of the Trinity.)

 Call to Worship